Parts of the Sentence - Verbals

 3. Having changed his mind, he turned to go.

 - Having changed his mind (participial phrase) modifies heS

 4. The team winning the match will be given new shirts.

 - winning the match (participial phrase) modifies teamS

 5. You can go home only by crossing the street.

-5. crossing the street is a gerund phrase used as the object of the preposition
+- crossing the street (gerund phrase) used as an object of a preposition